geovane-morais/resume/resume.md

 > Student at Arthur de Azevedo Faculty of Technology, studying the second semester of systems analysis and development.

-> My goal is to work in the area of ​​web development, for this reason I deepen my knowledge in technologies like as: PHP, laravel, javascript, vue.js and bootstrap.
+> My goal is to work in the area of web development, for this reason I deepen my knowledge in technologies like as: PHP, laravel, javascript, vue.js and bootstrap.
 -----

 ## TECHNOLOGIES